Skip to main content

 Two Scenarios, One Goal

-Pre-suit (no lawsuit yet): You have more leverage.
-We negotiate proactively and typically get better deals.
+Pre-suit (no lawsuit yet): You typically have more leverage.
+We prepare validation letters and settlement offers proactively for you to review and approve.

 Post-suit (lawsuit filed): The collector has the upper hand and will push for 70-80% of the balance.
-But we still push for less.
-You must act fast — there is usually a 30-day deadline to respond.
+You must act fast — there is usually a 30-day deadline to respond, and we can prepare your court response for you to sign.

 1